IoC search

 The IoC search feature provides two options:

-•Simple search—Enables users to input a single value without specific syntax
+•Simple search—Enables users to input a single value without specific syntax and search across all topics

 Simple search